AbhiramRV/Object_detection/README.md

 4. Real world testing (To improve change dev set or change cost function)

 This process of tuning the model is called Orthogonalization

+Steps to develop a models are
+1. Setup Train,Dev,Test sets and metrices
+2. Build initial system quickly
+3. Use Bias/Varaince analysis &error analysis to figure out the next step and improve the model.